willthames/octopress/source/_posts/2012-09-17-glasshouse-50km.markdown

 I was very happy to finish, and I love my souvenir ultra finishers mug! (the qualifier is important as I think I'd have done far better on the 30km run, but I wouldn't have got the mug!)
-{% img img-polaroid /images/glasshousemug.jpg %}
+{% img img-thumbnail /images/glasshousemug.jpg %}

 So.
 Would I do it again?
 Yes.
 I'd hope for a cooler day (but realise I could get a warmer day).
 My goals of going longer in 2013 have been cut back - I may